hafdon/fvtt/Data/modules/lib-wrapper/README.md

 #### 1.3.2.1.
 Not allowed to register wrappers before the `init` hook.

-Due to Foundry limitations, information related to installed packages is not available until the `init` hook.
+Due to Foundry limitations, information related to installed packages is not available until the FVTT `init` hook.
 As such, libWrapper will wait until then to initialize itself.

 Any attempts to register wrappers before then will throw an exception.
 If using the [shim](#135-compatibility-shim), its `libWrapper` symbol will be undefined until then.

+⚠ Note that while the full library provides the `libWrapper.Ready` hook, which fires as soon as libWrapper is ready to register wrappers, this hook is not provided by the [shim](#135-compatibility-shim).

 #### 1.3.2.2.
 OVERRIDE wrappers have a different call signature